 Part of my 10-day adventure was to visit places like Bacolod, Sipalay, Dumaguete, Siquijor and end my trip in Bohol, where I attended my cousin’s wedding.

 To start my solo backpacking adventure in Negros Occidental, I first arrived in the City of Smiles, BACOLOD, where I stayed for 2 nights.
 But when my friend/colleague heard about my plans, he came all the way from Cagayan De Oro to tag along with me in Bacolod.
 It was also a good thing because you get to share the expenses and see more places.

 Where to stay in Bacolod?

-> Upon searching for hotels in Bacolod, one that suited my budget and preferred location was CHECK INN Hotel.
-It’s located right in heart of the city and accessible to nearby places of interest in the area.
-Breakfast though is not included in the room rates.
+Upon searching for Bacolod hotels, one that suited my budget and the preferred location was CHECK INN Hotel.
+It’s located right in the heart of the city and accessible to nearby places of interest in the area.
+Breakfast, though, is not included in the room rates.

-> +63 34 432-3755 to 58
++63 34 432-3755 to 58